davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 description: This blog post review some of the recent proposed methods to perform named-entity recognition using neural networks.
 ---

-Recently (i.e., at the time of this writing since 2015~2016 onwards) new methods to perform sequence labelling tasks based on Neural Networks start to be proposed/published, I will try in this blog post to do a quick recap of these new methods, understanding their architectures and pointing out what each technique brought new or different to the already knew methods.
+Recently (i.e., at the time of this writing since 2015~2016 onwards) new methods to perform sequence labelling tasks based on neural networks started to be proposed/published, I will try in this blog post to do a quick recap of these new methods, understanding their architectures and pointing out what each technique brought new or different to the already knew methods.

 # __Introduction__